isomerpages/isomerpages-govtech/media/technews/_posts/2024-04-04-create-new-gowhere-sites-in-less-than-a-day.md

 ## DIYGoWhere – empowering users to build their own GoWhere campaign

-To resolve this, the GoWhere team launched DIYGoWhere, a ground-up initiative that enables business users/agencies to self-update existing GoWhere sites and eventually, they can spin up new GoWhere sites by themselves.
+To resolve this, the GoWhere team launched DIYGoWhere, a ground-up initiative that enables business users/agencies to self-update existing GoWhere sites and eventually, spin up new GoWhere sites by themselves.

 Today, DIYGoWhere features a content management system with an approval workflow, translation request and fulfilment tracker, and user management.